SoftingIndustrial/datafeed-edge-connector/edgeconnector-modbus/README.md

 ### Modbus TCP Connection Configuration

-To configure a connection to a Modbus PLC, navigate to **Connectivity** -> **PLC** -> **Modbus** in the navigation tree as depicted below:
+To configure a connection to a Modbus device, navigate to **Connectivity** -> **PLC** -> **Modbus** in the navigation tree as depicted below: